fylein/frontend-internship-assignment/Application.md

 ### Trending Subjects
 - clicking on each of this will navigate to a new URL.
 - that will load the data using the `Subjects API` referenced above.

+*You can use the below wireframe for your reference.*
 ![Trending Subjects Results](./static/images/results.png)

 ## Missing Features